Rev. Robert (Bob) Bachelder, Minister and President

 A graduate of Mount Holyoke College and the Yale School of Forestry and Environmental Studies, Mary began her career at the Massachusetts Water Resources Authority (MWRA) as a project engineer tasked with designing community outreach programs related to used oil collection, household hazardous waste collection, and septage management.
 She went on to become the Policy and Planning Manager for the Executive Office where she worked closely with staff overseeing the transformation of MWRA’s sewage treatment system and water supply, distribution and treatment systems, including developing an agency-wide set of consistent mitigation policies to ensure fair and equitable practices related to community impacts.
 While at MWRA, Mary also co-authored several publications, including the award-winning “Down the Drain” curriculum and the “First Five Year Report to the Governor and Legislature.”

-In addition to her work with the State, Mary has worked closely with several non-profits including the Worcester County Ecumenical Council, The Assabet Valley Pastoral Counseling Center, the Coalition of New England Companies for Trade, Friends of Families in Transition, and Trinity Church, Northborough.
+In addition to her work with the State, Mary has worked closely with several non-profits including the Worcester County Ecumenical Council, The Pastoral Counseling Centers of MA, Friends of Families in Transition and Trinity Church, Northborough.

 Mary’s email address: email@example.com